Jan van Beveren: International career

 After the World Cup, Van Beveren returned to the national team, but the feud with Cruyff remained.
-With the 'Total Football' successes by Ajax and the Dutch national team, Cruyff amassed considerable influence; most players who sided with him in the national team were managed by his father-in-law Cor Coster.
+With the "Total Football" successes by Ajax and the Netherlands national team, Cruyff amassed considerable influence; most players who sided with him in the national team were managed by his father-in-law Cor Coster.
 But Van Beveren's refusal to follow suit was deemed insulting by Cruyff.
 The Cruyff clan, who were backed by then-coach George Knobel, proceeded to antagonize Van Beveren and the other PSV players.
-Some of them contemplated of quitting the team, but Van Beveren persuaded them to stay.
-In October 1975, the Dutch team lost a first leg qualification match against Poland with 4–1.
-In the aftermath, Cruyff publicly blamed the PSV players for the loss, while Van Beveren criticized Cruyff's superstar behavior: before the Poland match, Cruyff personally decided to arrive to the training session a few days late.
+Some of them contemplated quitting the team, but Van Beveren persuaded them to stay.
+In October 1975, the Dutch team lost a first leg qualification match against Poland 4–1.
+In the aftermath, Cruyff publicly blamed the PSV players for the loss, while Van Beveren criticized Cruyff's superstar behavior: before the Poland match, Cruyff personally decided to arrive at the training session a few days late.
 When Cruyff showed up, Willy van der Kuijlen openly criticized his actions, prompting Cruyff to angrily approach Knobel.
-He forced him to choose between him or Van der Kuijlen and Van Beveren.
+Cruyff forced him to choose between him or Van der Kuijlen and Van Beveren.
 Knobel sided with Cruyff and on 13 October, Van Beveren and Van der Kuijlen decided to leave the national team.

 Van Beveren refused to play for the national team after these incidents and therefore missed UEFA Euro 1976.
 He only appeared once more for the national team.
-In 1977, coach Jan Zwartkruis convinces him to play in a qualifying match against Iceland.
+In 1977, coach Jan Zwartkruis convinced him to play in a qualifying match against Iceland.
 It turned out to be his last match in the national team; in the lead-up to the 1978 World Cup, Van Beveren was repeatedly benched during matches.
 When he approached Zwartkruis about his decisions, the coach responded with "Jan, I'm just being manipulated".
 It prompted him to announce his international retirement yet again.

 Style of play

 Van Beveren was known as a goalkeeper who would seldom leave his direct goal area; he would rely on his reflexes to catch the ball once it was shot on target.
 Journalist Matty Verkamman described his style as "gracious and elegant; athletic and stoic".
 His reflexes were considered his strongest point.

-Writer David Winner claimed in the New York Times that he was "a wonderfully agile 'line keeper,' a shot stopper of the old school".
-Van Beveren about himself: "I could not play football, I was a born goalkeeper.
+Writer David Winner claimed in the New York Times that he was "a wonderfully agile "line keeper", a shot stopper of the old school".

+Van Beveren about himself said: "I could not play football, I was a born goalkeeper.
 Reflexes, jumping, strength; people are born with it."
 He was equally efficient with both hands, and also kicked with both feet.